Protocol for Fermionic Positive-Operator-Valued Measures: Massive Particle POVM

+We have shown how a POVM can be implemented on massive spin-$\frac{1}{2}$ qubits.
+The Procrustean distillation protocol assumes that the initial pure state is known.
+Experimentally, it is likely that processes which produce entangled massive states produce ensembles of particle pairs with a distribution of entanglement strengths.
+Whilst there exist theoretical methods for the entanglement distillation and purification of mixed states~\cite{Bennett96-3, Murao98, Pan01}, these methods are iterative and require two-qubit operations.
+Owing to the experimental difficulties in the application of such operations, it is valuable to investigate the effect of the non-iterative single-qubit protocol on realistic particle pair ensembles.

+By selecting a subset of the particles from the ensemble, one can optimise the POVM configuration to maximise the entropy of entanglement of the pairs in the final ensemble.
+The subset of particles used in the optimisation is consumed.
+However, the remaining ensemble can pass through the optimised POVM, in order to generate a reduced ensemble of higher pairwise entanglement.

-In FIG. \ref{fig:DiffProbs} we show the entropy of entanglement of particles in the initial and the final ensembles.
-FIG. \ref{fig:DiffProbs}(a) shows the change in mean entropy of entanglement, $\Delta \overline{\mathcal{S}}$, as a function of initial mean entropy, $\overline{\mathcal{S}}_{\rm{in}}$, and POVM angle, $\varphi$, as previously related to $\theta_1$ and $\theta_2$.
-Furthermore, the value of $|\alpha|^2$ (the probability of state $\ket{0}$) of the initial ensemble was assumed to have a Gaussian profile with a narrow width of $\sigma=0.01$.
-The dotted line shows the locus of the optimal POVM angle for ensembles of identical pairs.
-We found that the lower the initial mean entanglement is, the higher the possible increase of mean entanglement can be.
+In Fig. \ref{fig:DiffProbs} we show the difference in the von Neumann entanglement entropy distribution for particle pair ensembles before and after the distillation protocol.
+Fig. \ref{fig:DiffProbs}(a) shows the change in the mean entanglement entropy, $\Delta \overline{\mathcal{S}}$, as a function of initial mean entropy, $\overline{\mathcal{S}}_{\rm{in}}$, and POVM angle, $\varphi$, as previously related to $\theta_1$ and $\theta_2$.
+We have assumed that the value of $|\alpha|^2$ (the probability of state $\ket{0}$) in the initial particle pairs has a Gaussian profile of width $\sigma=0.01$.
+The dotted lines show the loci of the optimal POVM angles for ensembles of identical pairs.
+A lower initial mean entanglement allows for the possibility of a higher increase of mean entanglement.
 The simulations were carried out using Monte Carlo theory with an ensemble size of $10^5$ particles in each distribution.
-Simulations show that for many well-behaved distributions our setup could efficiently produce a final ensemble of increased average entanglement.
+For well-behaved distributions, the proposed setup will efficiently produce a final ensemble of increased average entanglement.
+This is true even for wide distributions such as curve (1) in Fig. \ref{fig:DiffProbs}(b).

-As stated, many of the promising quantum technologies, such as quantum cryptography or MBQC, depend on the possession of pure maximally entangled states \cite{a16, a37, a38}.
-One could thus be inclined to consider maximally entangled states as a crucial resource for many quantum processes of interest.
-We show how our protocol can be used to ease the requirements on the resource states of, for example, MBQC.

-It has been shown \cite{a37} that cluster states for universal MBQC can be created using only Bell states for boosted Type II fusion gates \cite{a38, a39} and 3-qubit GHZ states.
-For a computational depth (related to the number of qubits on a single line of MBQC code), $k$, linear lattice dimension, $L$, and number of logical qubits, $n$, the number of 3-particle GHZ states needed to create the cluster state for the computation is of the order $\mathcal{O}(n\cdot k \cdot L^3)$.\cite{a37} The number of Bell states needed scales linearly with the number of GHZ states used.